 Well, we've covered a lot of ground on a large topic, but hopefully this offers a useful overview.
 To help summarise our experiences of the main supermarket shopper marketing options available, we've created the comparison table to highlight the various pros and cons:

 NB This is not meant to be a definitive statement of facts for all (UK) supermarkets, but rather a best-effort summary based on our extensive practical (and sometimes painful) experiences in shopper marketing.

+We have more on the history of Shopper Marketing here.
 If you’re interested in learning more about how we can help you with your Shopper Marketing goals feel please to: